-Fair value is a market-based measure considered from the perspective of a market participant rather than an entity-specific measure.
+Fair value is a market-based measure considered from the perspective of a market participant rather than an entityspecific measure.
 Therefore, even when market assumptions are not readily available, the Company's own assumptions are set to reflect those that market participants would use in pricing the asset or liability at the measurement date.
 The Company uses prices and inputs that are current as of the measurement date, including during periods of market dislocation.
 In periods of market dislocation, the observability of prices and inputs may change for many instruments.
 This condition could cause an instrument to be reclassified within levels in the fair value hierarchy.
-There were no transfers within the fair value hierarchy during the years ended December 31, 2020 and 2019.
+If applicable, the Company will recognize transfers into and out of Level 3 within the fair value hierarchy at the end of the reporting period in which the actual event or change in circumstance occurs.
+There were no transfers into or out of Level 3 of the fair value hierarchy during the years ended December 31, 2021 and 2020.